Why Do Eyelashes Fall Out? Understanding the Lash Shedding Cycle

 Spring Shedding:

-In the spring, your body often goes through a spring shedding process, shedding old hair to make way for new growth.
+During spring, our body often goes through a spring shedding process, shedding old hair to make way for new growth.
 This can include eyelashes.

 Autumn Shedding:

 If you’re wearing eyelash extensions, it’s important to know that these shedding cycles can impact the life of your extensions.
-Since lash extensions are applied to your natural lashes, they may shed as your natural lashes do, causing some to fall out along with the extensions.
+Since extensions are attached to natural lashes, they will shed along with them as part of this normal process.

 Additional Reasons Lashes Might Shed Faster